 You should be able to understand all of this code before we dive into our course material.
 This includes understanding what each class does and how each class interacts with each other.

-You should be able to download these Java files, put them into a project in your IDE of choice, and run the Main.java program, and you should be able to understand why the output displays.
+You should be able to download these Java files, put them into a project in your IDE of choice, and run the Main.java program, and you should be able to understand why the output displays what it does.

 As we go further in the class, you’ll learn how to “clone” the Github Repository this code is in, as well as “build” it in order to run the code as is.